michalCapo/libro/README.md

 # Libro

 Libro is a desktop app for working with AI coding assistants.
-Run Codex, Claude, Pi, or OpenCode side by side in one window, with a browser, your files, and terminals right next to them.
+Run Codex, Claude, Pi, OpenCode, or any other agent side by side in one window, with a browser, your files, and terminals right next to them.

 Think of it as one desk for all your AI helpers.
 Each one gets its own panel, and you can see them all at once.